tbrugere/pandoc-revealjs-template/main.md

 ---
 title: title
-date: date
+date: date (may also be repurposed as event title)
 author:
     - au
     - th
     - ors
 contact: e-mail@courriel.com
 institute: University of somewhere
-affiliation_logo: not used yet, need to update the thing
-Keywords: [graphs, Markov chains, Weisfeiler-Lehman, optimal transport]
-# look at
-# thanks: <-- for acknowledgements
+affiliation_logo:
+    - resources/images/logo1.jpg
+    - resources/images/logo2.png
+Keywords: [not, used, yet ] # eventually in the html <meta>
 # toc: true <-- whether to use TOC
-# slide-level: 2 <-- has to go in the options, not in the meta
-# incremental: true <-- makes lists display incrementally by defalut, not in meta
 ---

 # Introduction

+## Slide 1
 hello